BizTalk Server 2020 BAM Configuration: Could not load file or assembly Microsoft.SqlServer.SQLTask

 By design, the latest SSMS only includes the latest version of SSIS assemblies.

 I have been using this SSMS 18.4 version in almost all my BizTalk Server installations.
 But also, in most of my recent installations, my clients didn’t want me to install BAM because they were not using this feature.
-The reason I use SSMS 18.4 version is because it was the latest version available before BizTalk Server 2020 was released.
+The reason I use SSMS 18.4 version is that it was the latest version available before BizTalk Server 2020 was released.

 Trying to find the correct version of the SSMS may be an inglorious Task.

-I saw comments and suggestions to solve this issue that I would do in a BizTalk Server environment like:
+I saw comments and suggestions to solve this issue that I would do in a BizTalk Server environment, like:

 Solution

 You have several solutions on the table to solve this issue.
-I endup deciding that the simple and fast way was to do Assembly redirect at the machine level.
+I endup deciding that the simple and fast way was to do an Assembly redirect at the machine level.

-To solve this problem by using Assembly Binding Redirection in the machine configuration file (Machine.config) you should change both:
+To solve this problem by using Assembly Binding Redirection in the machine configuration file (Machine.config), you should change both:

 • 32-bit: c:\Windows\Microsoft.NET\Framework\[version]\config\machine.config